kingston-hackSpace/RFID_NFC/README.md

 It allows: quickly transfer data, or instantly pair with Bluetooth devices like headphones and speakers.

+ RFID can be [active or passive](https://learn.sparkfun.com/tutorials/connectivity-of-the-internet-of-things#rfid-and-nfc).
+Read more here.

 ## NFC

-NFC (Near Field Communication) it's an evolution of RFID, so anything you can do with RFID you can do with NFC, the difference is that it has a much lower transmission range.
+NFC (Near Field Communication) it's an evolution of RFID, so anything you can do with RFID you can do with NFC, the difference is that it has a much lower transmission range (a few centimeters).

 ## How does it work?